Who WANTS TO KNOW?

 Mind on the Hoof: serving the four Fs—Feeding, Fighting, Fleeing…..and reproduction!

-It has been an honor and a privilege these past four years to work with such superior, highly cephalized, metamerically segmented, bilaterally symmetrical, heterotrophic, endoskeletal, homeothermic, eutherian, chorioallantoic, deurerostomate, omnivorous, diurnal, diploid, terrestrial, genetically fit, post-pubescent, altruistic, social, post-anal tailed, hairy bipeds.
+It has been an honor and a privilege these past four years to work with such superior, highly cephalized, metamerically segmented, bilaterally symmetrical, heterotrophic, endoskeletal, homeothermic, eutherian, chorioallantoic, deuterostomate, omnivorous, diurnal, diploid, terrestrial, genetically fit, post-pubescent, altruistic, social, post-anal tailed, hairy bipeds.

 — Selection from the author's speech to the International High School Graduating Class.
 Herbst Theater, San Francisco - June 2001